 Is patient and patient advocate organisation reported data accurate?

 The problem with some of the NEN Cancer survey statistics is that the reach is nearly always drawn from a limited audience and therefore the data can be skewed, particularly when the target collection is mainly from patient forums or groups where the ratio of problematic diagnoses is high.
 Offering these patients a ‘platform’ disguised as a survey is like ‘situating the appreciation’.
 This is why I currently have little faith in NEN patient surveys.
 It’s a difficult area but we need a new model for capturing the whole spectrum of patient experience.
 One positive statement from the recent SEER database study mentioned above…… the increase in incidence is partly due to earlier diagnosis.
-Clearly there’s more work to be done but it helps to dispel the myth that every NET patient was misdiagnosed for years.
-In most of these cases, no medical corroboration is done, i.e. if a patient says they were misdiagnosed, that doesn’t mean that’s an accurate statement from a medical perspective and it shouldn’t be making it into advocate organisation statistics unfiltered.
+Clearly there’s more work to be done but it helps to dispel the myth that every NEN patient was misdiagnosed for years.
+In most of these cases, no medical corroboration is done, i.e. if a patient says they were misdiagnosed, that doesn’t mean that’s an accurate statement from a medical perspective, and it shouldn’t be making it into advocate organisation statistics unfiltered.
+Every one of these claims needs to be corroborated with each doctor who was seen for related symptoms.

 So how did I fare with my own diagnosis?
 I’ve always thought myself luckier than many.
 I suspect the best I could have hoped for was diagnosis about 20 months prior to ‘D-Day in July 2010.
-My problem at the time was so vague that I could see myself there wasn’t much justification for expensive tests (i.e. scans).
-Moreover, by the time I got to see a specialist in 2008, the problem had settled and I was content.
+My problem at the time was so vague that I could see there wasn’t much justification for expensive tests (i.e. scans).
+Moreover, by the time I got to see a specialist in 2008, the problem had settled, and I was content.
 Even my second referral to specialists in May 2010 was random as I hadn’t initially intended to say I’d lost a ‘few pounds’ in weight whilst at a routine clinic.
 Fortunately, I had a pretty thorough and professional nurse who made me have a blood test ‘just to be sure’.
 My GP immediately referred me to a specialist.
 The referral specialist was pretty much on the ball.
-He was looking at a (then) 55-year-old fit and healthy looking male presenting with low haemoglobin – boom!
+He was looking at a (then) 55-year-old fit and healthy-looking male presenting with low haemoglobin – boom!
 CT scans, ultrasounds, blood tests, the works – except he could not pin down the exact cancer type until I mentioned facial flushing.
 Eureka, he knew and correctly predicted the results of the forthcoming liver biopsy.
 It must be said that even if he didn’t know or hadn’t heard of Neuroendocrine Cancer, the biopsy was key to finding out but the scan was the trigger.
-However, the damage was done and I now live with an incurable metastatic cancer.
-And I believe the damage was already done back at my first issue in 2008.
+However, the damage was done, and I now live with an incurable metastatic cancer.
 Despite this, I still feel lucky because I’m not dead.
 I do often wonder what would have happened had I not had that initial blood test.
 Check out this video of me explaining my diagnosis.

 Luck plays a part, so does patient intransigence.